-The Audit Committee is currently comprised of the following members: David Cass (Chair), Ryan King and Keith Henderson.
+The Audit Committee is currently comprised of the following members: Felicia da la Paz (Chair), David Cass, and Keith Henderson.
 Each member of the Committee is considered to be "financially literate" as defined by NI 52-110 in that he has the ability to read and understand a set of financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can presumably be expected to be raised by the Company's financial statements.
-Two of the three current members of the Audit Committee, David Cass and Ryan King, are independent, while Keith Henderson is not as he is the Chief Executive Officer of the Company.
+Two of the three current members of the Audit Committee, Felicia de la Paz and David Cass, are independent, while Keith Henderson is not as he is the Chief Executive Officer of the Company.
 To be considered to be independent, a member of the Audit Committee must not have any direct or indirect "material relationship" with the Company.
 A material relationship is a relationship which could, in the view of the Board reasonably interfere with the exercise of a member's independent judgment.